globbestael/DedupEndNote/README.md

 DedupEndNote deduplicates an EndNote RIS file and writes a new RIS file with the unique records, which can be imported into a new EndNote database.
-It is more forgiving than EndNote itself when comparing records, but tests have shown that it identifies many more duplicates (see below under "Test results").
+It is more forgiving than EndNote itself when comparing records, but tests have shown that it identifies many more duplicates (see below under "Performance").

 The program has been tested on EndNote databases with records from: